How Long To Boil Corn On The Cob

 Older or less fresh corn may require a slightly longer cooking time to become tender.
 Cooking times can vary widely, but aim for about 9 to 12 minutes or until the kernels are tender.

-Testing for Doneness
+Testing For Doneness

-To determine if your corn is cooked to your liking, gently insert a fork or knife into a kernel.
-If it easily pierces the kernel and the corn feels tender, it's ready.
+To determine if your boiled corn is cooked to your liking, gently insert a fork or knife into a kernel.
+If it easily pierces the kernel and the cooked corn feels tender, it's ready.
 Be mindful not to overcook, as excessive cooking can lead to mushy corn.

-How To Store Leftover Corn On the Cob
+How To Store Leftover Corn On The Cob

-Cool the Corn
+Cool The Corn

 Once you've relished your freshly cooked corn on the cob, let any leftovers cool to room temperature.
 If you find it more convenient or plan to use the corn kernels for other dishes, consider removing them from the cob before storage.
 To accomplish this, stand the cooked cob on its end and utilize a sharp knife to slice it down, separating the kernels from the cob.
 You can store the kernels in a separate container if desired.

-Wrap for Protection
+Wrap For Protection

 The most common method of storing leftover corn on the cob is individually wrapping each cob.
 You can use plastic wrap or aluminum foil for this task.
 Wrap the corn cob tightly to create a barrier against air, which can cause the corn to lose moisture and flavor.